Growing your email list can be a slog with endless marketing tasks like content creation, social media, and networking.

 What you put in the body of your email impacts your reputation and your deliverability.
 This includes:

 Spam-like content, headlines, or images

 Think of an email service provider (ESP) as the engine behind the marketing emails you send.
 An ESP is not Gmail, Yahoo, or Outlook; Gmail and Yahoo are web mail providers (which means emails are sent, received, and stored through an online browser) and Outlook is an email client (which is computer software that stores your emails on your computer, not online).

-ESPs like Infusionsoft by Keap, Emma, or MailChimp also have reputations, and their reputation directly impacts your email deliverability.
-That's why knowing things like an ESP's deliverability rate (Infusionsoft by Keap has a rate of 99.5-plus percent) is important.
+ESPs like Keap, Emma, or MailChimp also have reputations, and their reputation directly impacts your email deliverability.
+That's why knowing things like an ESP's deliverability rate (Keap has a rate of 99.5-plus percent) is important.

 3. Your sender domain